Reviews

 After Netrunner’s developers announced a collaboration with the Manjaro community in October, it made sense not to continue with Netrunner Rolling.
 However, the team will offer continued support for existing Rolling users through its forums, based directly on Manjaro.

-Netrunner Debian, Core and ARM versions are unaffected by the loss of the Netrunner Manjaro edition.
+The loss of the Netrunner Manjaro edition does not affect the Netrunner Debian, Core, and ARM versions.
 The Debian version ships with a full set of preinstalled software for everyday use.
-The Core edition is a slimmed down version that lets you build your own system or run it on low-spec hardware.
+The Core edition is a slimmed-down version that lets you build your own system or run it on low-spec hardware.

 The Maui Diversion